JulianKlug/monsieurwave.github.io/_pages/about.md

   - /about.html
 ---

-I am a MD working with [Emmanuel Carrera (Hôpitaux Universitaires de Genève)](http://www.carreralab.com/) and the [MIP-lab headed by Prof. Dimitri Van De Ville (EPFL)](https://miplab.epfl.ch/).
-My research centers on biomedical applications of machine learning, with a special focus on medical imaging in acute ischemic stroke.
+I am a critical care fellow currently training in Switzerland and working in the [Geneva Stroke Lab](https://www.carreralab.com/) led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
+Previously, I had the opportunity to learn and work at the [MIP-lab](https://miplab.epfl.ch/) headed by Prof. Dimitri Van De Ville (EPFL) and the [Lee Lab](https://oto.hms.harvard.edu/people/daniel-lee) directed by Dr. Daniel Lee (Harvard, MEEI).
+My research centers on biomedical applications of machine learning, with a special focus on acute ischemic stroke.

-In addition to my research, I love designing practical tools to enhance the care for patients and enjoy contributing to open-source projects.
+In addition to my clinical work and research, I love designing practical tools to enhance the care for patients and enjoy contributing to open-source projects.
 I am currently working on [Kassandra](https://kassandra.julianklug.com), a tool to bring machine learning tools into my clinical practice.
-I have worked on [PHI](https://www.creageneve.com/2020/02/14/prix-une-team-qui-innove/), a tool aiming to connect patients to their hospital caregivers before and after their stay and had a hand in peer-to-peer communication networks whilst running Vlynt.
+I have worked on PHI, a tool aiming to connect patients to their hospital caregivers before and after their stay and had a hand in peer-to-peer communication networks whilst running Vlynt.

 For a more formal account of my academic work, see my [Curriculum Vitae](https://www.julianklug.com/files/cv_julian_klug.pdf) or [Google Scholar](https://scholar.google.com/citations?user=uvlWXnAAAAAJ&hl=en).